peanutshawny/Steam-Clustering/README.md

-# Steam Games Clustering
+# steam analysis
-This project is my first machine learning project as I start my journey into the world of data science!
+This project is my first machine learning project as I scrape game data off steam so I can predict what goes into determining the price of a game!

 #### -- Project Status: [Inactive]